Wilfred/wilfred.github.com/_posts/2015-05-09-effective-technical-interviews.markdown

 reasoning.
 Step through the code together on a carefully chosen counterexample.

+Standard questions are a blessing and a curse: you have a standard bar to measure ability.
+You are very comfortable with the question if the candidate come up with a novel approach (I'm amazed how often still this happens).
+However, beware that you will perceive the question difficulty to decrease over time.

 ## Write some code

 Discussing code is great, but it's important you have some actual